Who We Are

-The Children’s Place is a Children’s Advocacy Center serving the community of St. Clair County.
-An advocacy center is the ONE place that provides a safe and child-friendly environment for a child experiencing the trauma of child abuse.
-Here at The Children’s Place, we operate as a team.
+A CAC is the ONE place that provides a safe and child-friendly environment for a child experiencing the trauma of child abuse.
+Here at The Children’s Place, we operate as a team to serve those children and their families.
 Representatives from local Law Enforcement, Child Protective Services, the District Attorney’s office, and Medical and Mental Health professionals share information and develop effective, coordinated strategies sensitive to the needs of each unique case and child.

 Information from the Alabama Network of Child Advocacy Centers